SebastianoTaddei/UnixShellProgramming/lectures/00_introduction_to_unix_shell_programming.md

 - We discussed redirection and pipes, powerful features of Unix systems.
 - We introduced the basics of shell scripting and created a simple shell script.

 Next, we will dive deep into shell scripting, exploring variables, control structures, and functions.
-We will also discuss more advanced Unix commands and explore real-world applications of shell programming.
+[Click here to continue to the next section](./01_unix_shell_programming_theory.md).